Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-X4heczNNOO8.md

 ### Transcript

-> um jace poster and satisfactory win i don't know maybe that's something that we'll have to do it's kind of hard for us to go it's a hard sell it's it's uncomfortable for me to go to the development team and be like guys guys yeah this is what you need to spend your time on you need to put a picture of me in the game exactly that's what like i know i'm not going to them to say that i'll do that for simon add simon yeah yeah yeah i'm happy to do that but then you know simon was okay with it yeah
+> jace poster and satisfactory win i don't know maybe that's something that we'll have to do it's kind of hard for us to go it's a hard sell it's it's uncomfortable for me to go to the development team and be like guys guys yeah this is what you need to spend your time on you need to put a picture of me in the game exactly that's what like i know i'm not going to them to say that i'll do that for simon add simon yeah yeah yeah i'm happy to do that but then you know simon was okay with it yeah